Calligraphy: modern copperplate

 What level is the course and do I need any particular skills?

-The course is suitable for both beginners and advanced students.
-The instructor is extremely experienced in teaching mixed level classes.
+The course is suitable for both beginners and advanced students and the tutor is experienced in teaching mixed level classes.
 Prior knowledge of copperplate scripts is desirable, but not at all essential.
 You should be able to follow simple written and verbal instructions in English to support demonstrations, read hand-outs, and understand health and safety information.
 Basic numerical skills are required to carry out simple measurements and calculations.
 Students will be invited to take part in group discussions, but participation is voluntary.

 How will I be taught, and will there be any work outside the class?